 Wisconsin SCBGP funds will be distributed to the specialty crop industry through a competitive review process.
 Competitive grants will be awarded for projects between \$10,000 and \$100,000.
-SCBG grant funds will be awarded for projects up to 2 years, 7 months in duration and must conclude by June 30, 2027.
 Applications that build on a previously funded SCBGP project are welcomed.
 In such cases, the application should clearly indicate how the project complements but does not duplicate previous work.

 More than one project application per applicant may be submitted.
 Projects may be submitted by organizations, institutions, or individuals, either alone or together as project partners.
 Multi-state projects are also eligible to address a growing need for solutions to problems that cross state boundaries.
 A multi-state project is a project funded by two or more states that implements activities with measurable outcomes that benefit two or more U.S. States and/or Territories.
-Multi-state project applicants should clearly describe the multi-state nature of their project and identify the other states or territories who will contribute toward the shared costs of the project. .
+Multi-state project applicants should clearly describe the multi-state nature of their project and identify the other states or territories who will contribute toward the shared costs of the project.
 Contact the SCBG Program Manager for additional application instructions on multi-state proposals.